motion/orbit/projects/blog/src/pages/update-one/index.md

   </img>
 </div>

 Today when you download Orbit it realizes this plan, without some of our decentralized sync system.
-It never sends a bit of your data outside your computer and you can use a firewall it to be sure.
+It never sends a bit of your data outside your computer, you can use your firewall to be sure.

 ### The Product